IgniteUI/igniteui-xplat-docs/doc/en/components/charts/features/chart-annotations.md

 # $PlatformShort$ Chart Annotations

-This topic provides conceptual information about the annotations and overlay interactions available on the $ProductName$ category chart component.
+This topic provides conceptual information about the annotations and overlay interactions available on the $ProductName$ category chart.

 ## $PlatformShort$ Annotations Example